 Long-term immunization measure and target:

 - In three of the six years from 2015-2020, 80% or more of 19 to 35 month olds in Maine will be up-to-date for the bundle of 7 vaccines.

 The U.S. Centers for Disease Control and Prevention (CDC) currently recommends 10 immunizations be fully administered to all children by age 2.
 To be considered up-to-date for all 10 vaccines, a 2-year old child must have received 24+ doses within the time frames established in the immunization schedule published by the U.S. Centers for Disease Control and Prevention.
 Not even one dose of one vaccine can be missed or administered late.
 This strict definition is why the rates for the 10-vaccine bundle are so much lower than the rates for any individual immunization.

-Across MaineHealth member-owned practices, up-to-date rates for six of the 10 individual vaccines increased from 2014 to 2016.
-Furthermore, the 2016 rates for eight of the 10 vaccines exceeded the Healthy People 2020 targets.
+Across MaineHealth member-owned practices, up-to-date rates for five of the 10 individual vaccines increased from 2014 to 2017.
+Furthermore, the 2017 rates for eight of the 10 vaccines exceeded the Healthy People 2020 targets.

 Both the Maine and U.S. estimates were below the Healthy People 2020 target of 80% and the MaineHealth goal rate of 85%.